Record producer: Digital production

-Hip hop production

-In the 2000s, with the advent of technology that made traditional record production accessible, especially with hip hop beatmaking and electronic music.
-Within these genres, the term producer is applied to a number of roles and has popularized the use of more niche terms and credits including executive producer, co-producer, assistant producer, and additional and miscellaneous production to differentiate contributions.

 Women in producing

 Among female record producers, Sylvia Moy was the first at Motown, Gail Davies the first on Nashville's Music Row, and Ethel Gabriel, with RCA, the first at a major record label.
 Lillian McMurry, owning Trumpet Records, produced influential blues records.
 Meanwhile, Wilma Cozart Fine produced hundreds of records for Mercury Records' classical division.
 For classical production, three women have won Grammy awards, and Judith Sherman's 2015 win was her fifth.
 Yet in nonclassical, no woman has won Producer of the Year, awarded since 1975 and only one even nominated for a record not her own, Linda Perry.
 After Lauren Christy's 2004 nomination, Linda Perry's 2019 nomination was the next for a woman.
 On why no woman had ever won it, Perry commented, "I just don't think there are that many women interested."
+In the U.K., Lynsey de Paul was an early female record producer, having produced both of her Ivor Novello award-winning songs.

 Across the decades, many female artists have produced their own music.
-For instance, artists Kate Bush, Madonna, Mariah Carey, Janet Jackson, Beyoncé, Lana Del Rey, Taylor Swift, and Lorde have produced or coproduced and Ariana Grande who produces and arranges her vocals as well as being an audio engineer.
+For instance, artists Kate Bush, Madonna, Mariah Carey, Shakira, Janet Jackson, Beyoncé (even that of Destiny's Child and the Carters), Lana Del Rey, Taylor Swift, and Lorde have produced or coproduced and Ariana Grande who produces and arranges her vocals as well as being an audio engineer.
 Still among specialists, despite some prominent women, including Missy Elliott in hip hop and Sylvia Massy in rock, the vast majority have been men.
 Early in the 2010s, asked for insights that she herself had gleaned as a woman who has specialized successfully in the industry, Wendy Page remarked, "The difficulties are usually very short-lived.
 Once people realize that you can do your job, sexism tends to lower its ugly head."
 Still, when tasked to explain her profession's sex disparity, Page partly reasoned that record labels, dominated by men, have been, she said, "mistrustful of giving a woman the reins of an immense, creative project like making a record."
 Ultimately, the reasons are multiple and not fully clear, although prominently proposed factors include types of sexism and scarcity of female role models in the profession.